jawaheralmalki/magic-ball/magicball/README.md

 ## The Problems I encountered :

-appear " Shader Compilation Error " in console .. the app is run but I dont wont it on console.. the solve in this link " https://flutteragency.com/how-to-solve-shader-compilation-error-in-flutter/  "
+appear " Shader Compilation Error " in console .. the app is working but I dont wont it on console.. the solve in this link " https://flutteragency.com/how-to-solve-shader-compilation-error-in-flutter/  "

 ## Screen